-For example, an employee’s annual gross wages are $40,000.
+Let’s say an employee’s annual gross wages are $40,000.
 Their gross weekly wages are $769.23 ($40,000 / 52).
-You decide to give them a flat raise of $2,000.
+You decide to give them a flat raise of $4,000 annually.
 You want to determine how much their new weekly paycheck will be and how much more they will receive per week.

-With a percentage, you calculate how much the raise will be and add that amount to the employee’s current wages.
+If you know what percentage you want to give, calculate how much the raise will be and add that amount to the employee’s current wages.
 Multiply the raise percentage by the employee’s current wages, then add it to their annual gross wages.
 Here is the formula:

 New Salary = (Old Salary X Raise %) + Old Salary

-Again, you can determine how much the employee’s weekly or biweekly paycheck increases by dividing their annual salary by 52 (weekly), 26 (biweekly), or 24 (semi-monthly).
+Again, you can determine how much the employee’s paycheck increases by dividing their annual salary by 52 (weekly), 26 (biweekly), 24 (semi-monthly), or 12 (monthly).

 Percent Raise = [(New Salary – Old Salary) / Old Salary] X 100